12 Jul Haruku Village, Maluku Province, Indonesia

 Key Messages

-Sasi laut is a local knowledge and culture – based practice of coastal resource conservation.
+• Haruku village is a coastal community that uses sasi laut a local knowledge and culture-based practice of coastal resource conservation.

 Sasi laut has been implemented by the Harukunese for over 400 years.
-This practice is related to the establishment of Haruku Village and their motivation to save lompa fish, a sacred fish species relating to the history of the formation of the village (Figure 2) (Thrissima balema)(3).
+This practice is related to the establishment of Haruku Village and their motivation to save lompa fish (Thrissima balema), a sacred fish species relating to the history of the founding of the village (Figure 2) (4).

 Conservation and Livelihood Challenges

-Recently, the practices of sasi laut have weakened due to the external and internal pressures of involved actors.
-The external factors that threatened the existence of the legal practice of sasi laut were modernization and commercialization, which resulted in the erosion of traditional values(4).
-In the internal level of society, sasi laut practices were faced with challenges, such as internal political conflicts, contestation of local economy, regeneration of kewang, and the power of outsiders who did not consider the social and cultural conditions of the indigenous community.
-In addition, locals spoke of such factors as access to fishery commodity markets, capital limitation, and lack of human resources, as the main constraints to change their orientation of livelihood income from the plantation to fishery systems (i.e., fishing/aquaculture).
+Recently, the practices of sasi laut has weakened due to the external and internal pressures of the actors involved.
+The external factors that threatened the existence of the legal practice of sasi laut were modernisation and commercialisation, which resulted in the erosion of traditional values(2).
+Within the Haruku society, sasi laut practices were faced with challenges, such as internal political conflicts, competition in the local economy, regeneration of kewang, and the power of outsiders who did not consider the social and cultural conditions of the indigenous community.
+In addition, locals spoke of such factors as access to fishery commodity markets, capital limitation, and lack of human resources as the main constraints to switch the orientation of their livelihood income from the plantation to fishery systems (i.e., fishing/aquaculture).

 Community Initiative